-In this study, we combine new ambient noise based Love wave phase velocity measurements with previously observed Rayleigh and Love wave phase speed measurements obtained from cross-correlations of continuous ambient noise data.
-First, for Rayleigh waves, we incorporate the subset of the maps of isotropic and azimuthally anisotropy phase velocities from Shen et al. [2016] that covers our study area.
-Shen et al. [2016] produce isotropic Rayleigh wave phase speed maps (8 to 50 sec period) using ray theoretic tomography [Barmin et al., 2001], and simultaneously estimate maps of azimuthal anisotropy.
-Second, we also incorporate the isotropic Love wave phase speed measurements obtained by Xie et al. [2013] using ambient noise crosscorrelations based on CEArray and PASSCAL data.
-Finally, we introduce new Love wave phase speed measurements obtained from cross-correlations of ambient noise recorded at the 438 China Array stations centered on Yunnan Province.
-The Love wave phase velocity measurements for each cross-correlation station pair are measured using automated frequency-time analysis (FTAN) [Levshin and Ritzwoller, 2001; Bensen et al., 2007] as in the study of Xie et al. [2013].
-We apply ray theoretic tomography [Barmin et al., 2001] to generate azimuthally variable and isotropic Love wave phase velocity maps from 8 to 40 sec period.
-As described below, we only interpret the isotropic component of the resulting Love wave maps here.
+In this study, we combine new ambient noise-based Love wave phase velocity measurements with previously observed Rayleigh and Love wave phase speed measurements obtained from crosscorrelations of continuous ambient noise data.
+First, for Rayleigh waves, we incorporate the subset of the maps of isotropic and azimuthally anisotropic phase velocities from Shen et al. (2016) that covers our study area.
+Shen et al. (2016) produce isotropic Rayleigh wave phase speed maps (8-50 s period) using ray theoretic tomography (Barmin et al. 2001), and simultaneously estimate maps of azimuthal anisotropy.
+Second, we also incorporate the isotropic Love wave phase speed measurements obtained by Xie et al. (2013) using ambient noise cross-correlations based on CEArray and PASSCAL data.
+Finally, we introduce new Love wave phase speed measurements obtained from cross-correlations of ambient noise recorded at the 438 China Array stations centred on Yunnan Province.
+The Love wave phase velocity measurements for each cross-correlation station pair are measured using automated frequency-time analysis (Levshin & Ritzwoller 2001; Bensen et al. 2007) as in the study of Xie et al. (2013).
+We apply ray theoretic tomography (Barmin et al. 2001) to generate azimuthally variable and isotropic Love wave phase velocity maps from 8 to 40 s period.

-In a weakly anisotropic medium, the azimuthal dependence of phase velocity for a Rayleigh wave has the following form [Smith and Dahlen, 1973]:
+In a weakly anisotropic medium, the azimuthal dependence of phase velocity for a Rayleigh wave has the following form (Smith & Dahlen 1973):

-$$c(T, \psi) = c_0(T)[1 + a_2 \cos(2(\psi - \varphi{FA})) + a_4 \cos(4(\psi - \alpha))]$$ (1)
+$$C(T, \psi) = C_0(T)[1 + a_2 \cos(2(\psi - \varphi{\text{FA}})) + a_4 \cos(4(\psi - \alpha))]$$ (1)

-where T is period, ψ is the azimuth of propagation of the wave measured clockwise from north, $c_0(T)$ is the isotropic phase speed, φ{FA} is the 2ψ fast axis orientation, α is an analogous angle for the 4ψ variation in phase velocity, and a_2 and a_4 are the relative amplitudes of the 2ψ and 4ψ anisotropy.
-Based on theoretical arguments [Smith and Dahlen, 1973; Montagner and Nataf, 1986] and observations [e.g., Lin and Ritzwoller, 2011; Lin et al., 2011; Xie et al., 2015], the 2ψ term (180° periodicity) is understood to dominate the Rayleigh wave azimuthal variation, so we will only present the 2ψ signal here for Rayleigh waves.
-However, Love wave azimuthal anisotropy is dominated by the 4ψ term (90° periodicity), which means that exceptionally good azimuthal coverage is required for Love wave anisotropy to be measured reliably.
+where T is period, ψ is the azimuth of propagation of the wave measured clockwise from north, $C_0(T)$ is the isotropic phase speed, $\varphi{\rm FA}$ is the 2 ψ fast-axis orientation, α is an analogous angle for the 4ψ variation in phase velocity and a_2 and a_4 are the relative amplitudes of the 2ψ and 4ψ anisotropy.
+Based on theoretical arguments (Smith & Dahlen 1973; Montagner & Nataf 1986) and observations (e.g. Lin & Ritzwoller 2011; Lin et al. 2011; Xie et al. 2015), the 2ψ term (180° periodicity) is understood to dominate the Rayleigh wave azimuthal variation, so we will only present the 2ψ signal here for Rayleigh waves.
+In contrast, Love wave azimuthal anisotropy is dominated by the 4ψ term (90° periodicity), which means that exceptionally good azimuthal coverage is required for Love wave anisotropy to be measured reliably.
 Because the azimuthal coverage is not ideal across much of Tibet and because Love wave observations are typically noisier than Rayleigh wave observations, we do not use the azimuthal anisotropy observed for Love waves in the inversion presented here.
-The observations of Love wave azimuthal anisotropy help to insure that the isotropic Love wave phase speeds are not biased by azimuthal anisotropy.